sb-dev/ruby-learning/README.md

 a.each_with_index { |val, idx| puts "#{idx+1}. #{val}" }
 ```

-* **each** if given a block, *each* runs the code in the block once for each element in the collection and returns the collection it was invoked on.
+* **each** if given a block, *each* runs the code in the block once for each item in the collection and returns the collection it was invoked on.
 If no block is given, it returns an *Enumerator*.

-* **map** when given a block, create and return a new array containing the values returned by the block.
+* **map** when given a block, *map* creates and returns a new array containing the values returned by the block.
 If no block is given, map returns an *Enumerator*.

 ### Common Array Methods